"Taxed out" New York City smokers roll their own

 Joe Green, spokesman for the New York office of the Bureau of Alcohol, Tobacco and Firearms says untaxed cigarettes are not a victimless crime.
 He said tax revenue pays for education and other services and that stores selling contraband cigarettes put law-abiding stores out of business.

-In August, Manhattan federal prosecutors charged a veteran NYPD detective with flashing his badge and robbing the home of an alleged Bronx cigarette smuggler of $7,000 cash and "bags of cartons of Newport" brand cigarettes, court documents show.
+In August, federal prosecutors in Manhattan charged a veteran NYPD detective with flashing his badge and robbing the home of an alleged Bronx cigarette smuggler of $7,000 cash and cartons of Newport brand cigarettes, court documents show.

-In May, 11 men were charged with conspiracy to distribute contraband cigarettes and $135,000 in cash and over 3,000 cartons were seized.
+In May, 11 men were charged with conspiracy to distribute contraband cigarettes and $135,000 in cash and more than 3,000 cartons were seized.